KathmanduLivingLabs/OSM-chatbot/README.md

 # OSM Chatbot
 A chatbot that answers OpenStreetMap related queries.
 It is powered by Rasa Open Source.

+Have a look at our blog post: https://blog.kathmandulivinglabs.org/introducing-a-new-member-to-the-openstreetmap-community/

+Have a live conversation with chatbot at: https://www.facebook.com/osmchatbot

 ## Acknowledgements
 [RASA](https://rasa.com/)